 Throughout the last 13 years Nicci has taught a variety of different styles at various schools and has now returned to the UK to continue teaching and to pass on her knowledge and experience to a new generation of performers.

 Rosie started dancing at the age of 4 with Yvonne School of Dance, where she trained in Ballet, Tap and Modern Theatre.
 She took exams under the United Teachers of Dance exam board, where she gained a national award for tap exam results, before studying for her Intermediate exams with ISTD.

 At 12 years old Rosie successfully auditioned for the English Youth Ballet, where she trained in classical ballet and character dance with the company’s dancers and performed in ‘Sleeping Beauty’.
 Rosie gained a place on the Norfolk Scholars programme when she was 14, which gave her the chance to study ballet, tap, musical theatre, commercial and jazz.
 Along with these opportunities, she has also performed biannually at Norwich Theatre Royal in the Yvonne School of Dance and Stella School of Dance shows.

 Rosie first started volunteering at dance classes when she was 14, before becoming a class assistant at 16.
 This sparked her love of teaching, and inspired her to pursue this as a career.
 Rosie is currently studying full time for a degree with the Royal Academy of Dance in BA (hons) Dance Education, and will graduate in the summer of 2020.
-She is also currently studying for her DDE (Diploma in Dance Education) teaching qualifications with ISTD at Bird College in London, where she is under the tutelage of Vivienne Saxton; the faculty head of Imperial Classical Ballet.
-Rosie will take her ballet teaching exam in London later on this year.
+She has more recently gained her Ballet DDE (Diploma in Dance Education) teaching qualifications with ISTD at Bird College in London.

 Classes & Timetable